Combat Rock: Mixing and editing

 Following the gruelling Far East tour, the Clash returned to London in March 1982 to listen to the music that they had recorded in New York three months earlier.
 They had recorded 18 songs, enough material to possibly release as double-album.
 Having previously released the double-LP London Calling (1979) and the triple-LP Sandinista!
 (1980), the group considered whether they should again release a multi-LP collection.

 The band debated how many songs their new album should contain, and how long the songs' mixes should be.
 Mick Jones argued in favour of a double-album with lengthier, dancier mixes.
 The other band members argued in favour of a single album with shorter song mixes.
 This internal wrangling created tension within the band, particularly with Jones, who had mixed the first version.

 Manager Bernie Rhodes suggested that producer/engineer Glyn Johns be hired to remix the album.
-This editing took place in Johns' garden studio in Warnford, Hampshire (not at Wessex Studios, as is stated by some sources).
+This editing took place in Johns' garden studio in Warnham, West Sussex (not at Wessex Studios, as is stated by some sources).

 Johns, accompanied by Strummer and Jones edited Combat Rock down from a 77-minute double album down to a 46-minute single LP.
 This was achieved by trimming the length of individual songs, such as by removing instrumental intros and codas from songs like "Rock the Casbah" and "Overpowered by Funk".
 Additionally, the trio decided to omit several songs entirely, dropping the final track count to 12.

 During these remixing sessions, Strummer and Jones also re-recorded their vocals for the songs "Should I Stay or Should I Go" and "Know Your Rights" and remixed the songs with the intent of maximising their impact as singles.